 U.S. law says you have to be 21 to drink alcohol, so any tastings obviously require you to be old enough to drink.

-It’s a smaller distillery, but one of my favorite tasting experiences.
+The Town Branch distillery is small, but it's one of my favorite tasting experiences.

-The tour includes 4 tokens that let you choose which drinks you wanted to sample, and you could choose from both the distillery and brewery drinks.
+The tour includes four tokens that let you choose which drinks you want to sample, from both distillery and brewery drinks.

 I’ve visited this distillery three times, and it’s still one of my favorites!

-This is a nice stop if you’re tired of bourbon after bourbon, and want to shake things up with some local brews.
+This is a nice stop if you’d like to shake up your bourbon experience with some local brews.

-Woodford Reserve, located outside Lexington, is like the country club on this distillery tour.
+Woodford Reserve is like the country club on this distillery tour.

-The distillery grounds are gorgeous– with limestone buildings and lush green countryside, and the tour takes you through the large distilling area and the rickhouses (where they store the bourbon barrels).
+The tour takes you through the large distilling area and the rickhouses (where they store the bourbon barrels).

-It’s not far from downtown Lexington, but the grounds are surrounded by gorgeous Kentucky countryside.
-The tour includes four samples, and we went home with an extremely high-quality, heavy-bottomed tasting glass.
+The tour we took several years ago included four samples, and we went home with an extremely high-quality, heavy-bottomed tasting glass.

-As for the tour itself, we had bad timing.
-We went on a Saturday afternoon in August just as the University of Kentucky students came back into town.
+As for the tour itself, we had bad timing – a Saturday afternoon in August, just as university students came back into town.

 Our tour group was huge, and the tour guide was pretty soft-spoken with a broken microphone.